chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 ## Hoisting for Function Expressions

-Function expressions often involve assigning a function to a declared variable.
+- Function expressions often involve assigning a function to a declared variable.
 Those variables obey the usual hoisting rules for variable declarations.
+  - Value of hoisted identifier depends on how the variable is declared.
+Variable identifier is hoisted but the function definition may be initialized to `undefined` or in the TDZ.
+- Function expressions don't hoist the function body, only function declarations do.

 Thus:

 ```javascript
 console.log(hello());